jhpstevens/react-18/README.md

-# Chapter 06-13
+# Chapter 06-14
-# In this chapter we will build the form without validation and returning values
+# in this chapter we add the validation and error messages using zod, react-hook-form and zodresolver
-# in the file: ExpenseForm.tsx
-# We also will define an array with the catagories as const in App.tsx
-# and use the categories dynamicaly in both ExpenseFilter.tsx and ExpenseForm.tsx
+# zod: is used for defining a schema with validationrules and error messages
+# react-hook-form:
+# One of the key concepts in React Hook Form is to register your component into the hook.
+This will make its value available for both the form validation and submission.
+# zodresolver: zodResolver is a function for integrating an external validation library like Zod with the React Hook Form library.

 # React + TypeScript + Vite